TanjaKec/rtoolbox/content/module1/UseR/_index.en.markdown

 #### Vectors

 When analysing data you are more likely to be working with lots of numbers/variables.
 It would be much more convenient to keep all of those numbers/variables as an object.
-Variables can be of a different type: logical, integer, double, string are some examples. <span style="color:red">Variables with one or more values of the same type are **vectors**</span>.
+Variables can be of different types: logical, integer, double, string are some examples. <span style="color:red">Variables with one or more values of the same type are **vectors**</span>.
 Hence, <span style="color:red">a variable with a single value</span> (known to us as a <span style="color:red">**scalar**</span>) is a vector of length 1.
 We can assign to vectors in many different ways:

 * generated by R using the colon symbol (`:`) as a sequence generated operator or by using built in function `rep()` for replicating the given number for a given number of times.